rrthomas/wincoll/README.md

 + A set of levels is numbered according to the lexical order of their file names.
-+ The supplied levels have a brick wall all the way around.
-This is conventional but not necessary: there’s an imaginary brick wall around the outside of the level already.
++ Some supplied levels have a brick wall all the way around.
+This is not
+  necessary: there’s an imaginary brick wall around the outside of the level already.
 + Levels need exactly one start position, given by placing the Win character.
 + No checks are done to make sure a level is possible to complete; for example, you can place diamonds surrounded by bricks, or have safes but no key.
-+ A complete level set requires a Tiled tileset and corresponding graphics.
-  You can simply copy the tileset file `WinColl.tsx` and PNG graphics from `wincoll/levels`.
++ A complete level set requires a Tiled tileset.
+You can simply copy the tileset file `WinColl.tsx` from `wincoll/levels`.

 I welcome [pull requests](https://github.com/rrthomas/wincoll/pulls) for new levels, or a simple issue with a level attached, in a Zip file.
 If GitHub is